 .treeinfofile is not available, the installation program attempts to load the image from

-inst.stage2option is not specified, the installation program attempts to use the location specified with the
+inst.stage2option, the installation program attempts to use the location specified with the

 Use this option when you want to manually specify the installation source in the installation program at a later time.
 For example, when you want to select the Content Delivery Network (CDN) as an installation source.
-The installation DVD and Boot ISO already contain a correct
+The installation DVD and Boot ISO already contain a suitable

 inst.stage2option to boot the installation program from the respective ISO.